 Before your Trip

 It is important to plan ahead!
-Firstly, which season are you embarking in?
+Firstly, which season are you embarking on?
 If it is the brutal Scottish winter - props to you!- then you’ll need to check you have winter tyres and snow chains.
-If you’re arranging motorhome hire in Scotland for the trip, they can probably supply these, but always check first.
+If you’re arranging NC500 motorhome hire in Scotland for the trip, they can probably supply these but always check first.
 You’ll also need a lot of blankets, a heater, and an emergency kit in case of being snowed in.
 If you’re doing the opposite, and cruising down the roads with the summer sunshine beating down, you’ll have different things to consider.
 Will you need a fan?
 It is unlikely as Scotland isn’t quite the Bahamas, but with Global Warming it is always worth searching prior and planning ahead.
 And generally, considering what to bring is vital.
 Will you be hiking and need boots?
 Or do you wish to cycle, does your motorhome have a bike rack?
 I always find it necessary to consider rainy days, as Scotland is sadly prone to them.
 I never head out on a campervan trip without at least one pack of cards and a good book!
-Consider food options, as at some camping spots you may have limited restaurant options or ingredients - but you could always give foraging a go!

 It is important to also decide whether you’ll be wild camping or visiting the lovely North Coast 500 campsites.
-Both are great options, and you could always do both!
+Both are great options, but in a campervan, we recommend going to campsites!
 With North Coast 500 campsites it can be beneficial to book in advance.
 However, this can feel restricting, so if you’d prefer to take things as they are and determine your trip as you go, just be aware that you might sometimes arrive at a full campsite.
 Certain apps can also be useful, in case you ever go off track and get lost, or need certain things!

 Day 1 - 2